wekan/wami/docs/Design/Design.md

     - Touch drag multiple cards at once with many fingers using https://interactjs.io .
 This is [original Wami feature from 2025-03-27](https://github.com/wekan/wami/commit/5ef07efeac081c372c5e389eb9e6d80704a2614f), no other kanban has it yet.
 - No migrations
   - Use directly any existing database structure, with general card convert proxy:
     - WeKan any old and new version structure MongoDB 3, 6, 8 etc
+    - SQLite.
+Uses database structure of MongoDB to SQLite migration script https://github.com/wekan/minio-metadata
-    - Kanboard
+    - Kanboard SQLite
-    - Trello.
+    - Trello API.
 Newest Trello has new design:
       - 2025-05-21 Email Inbox.
 WeKan does not have this yet.
       - 2025-02 Complete Card Checkbox.
 [WeKan does not have this yet](https://github.com/wekan/wekan/issues/5818)
       - 2021-02 New board button position at top, copied from [original WeKan feature from 2018-09-28]( https://github.com/wekan/wekan/blob/main/CHANGELOG.md#v1511-2018-09-28-wekan-edge-release)
       - 2025-02 Mirror Card, copied from [original WeKan feature Linked Cards from 2018-04-18](https://github.com/wekan/wekan/pull/1592), discussed at [WeKan issue 5683](https://github.com/wekan/wekan/issues/5683)
       - 2021-02 Map Card, copied from [original WeKan feature request from 2017-01-06](https://github.com/wekan/wekan/issues/755)
-    - Jira.
+    - Jira API.
 Newest Jira at 2025-06-29 has UI design copied from ClickUp, where is left sidebar menu.
-    - ClickUp
+    - ClickUp API
     - etc
   - Detects what database is used
   - Detects database structure